A command line tool to manage the relationship between branches and pull-requests.

 git-pr-branch is a command line tool designed to manage the relationship between branches and

-At the moment it only supports Github, but other backends are possible.
+At the moment it only supports Github and Pagure, but other backends are possible.

-You need to create a personal token in https://github.com/settings/tokens.
+You need to create a personal token in your Github settings page if you plan to use Github (Pagure can work without a token).
 When you start the program for the first time, it will ask you for it and store it in a configuration file.

-git pr-branch checkout 42 will a pull request #42 in a local branch, creating a new branch each
+git pr-branch pull 42 will download pull request #42 in a local branch, creating a new branch each

 time the command is run.
 Why, you ask?
 Because it is common for PR authors to amend their commits